BenjaminBurton/CloudResume-LUIT/README.md

 # CloudResume for LUIT

-Uploading a Cloud Resume for our complex project and using CI/CD automation for deploying the files through Amazon S3 using CloudFront Distribution
+Uploading a Cloud Resume for our complex project and using CI/CD automation for deploying the files through Amazon S3 using CloudFront Distribution.
+Github needs secret keys stored in repository secrets